cbellas0821/Project-3/README.md

 # Project-3

 Desktop Application to help you make dietary choices based on the nutritional content of different foods.
+Used Visual Studio CLR project.
+I had to download this extension from the Visual Studio installer.

 #1 Open Application